 As Hadoop becomes an increasingly large part of a company’s IT spend, it’s more important than ever that it be efficient and, as a shared resource, to ensure that SLAs are being met.
 When multiple departments are using shared infrastructure, one group’s use of Hadoop must not slow down other jobs.
 To provide “internal Hadoop as a service” offerings, with many departments and hundreds or thousands of users running jobs on the same cluster, detailed visibility is also key.

 As organizations scale their workloads using Hadoop, IT groups don’t fully understand which departments or teams are most heavily using the shared infrastructure.
-Chargeback gives users the ability to track Hadoop usage per user, per workflow, and per department — all in real time.
+Chargeback gives users the ability to track Hadoop usage per user, per workflow, and per department–all in real time.

 “Over the past year, Hadoop adoption has steadily accelerated from single instance applications in production environments to multi-tenant environments.
-Going forward, organizations need to be able to better manage these environments and measure and cost out the amount of resources consumed,” said Nik Rouda, Senior Analyst at Enterprise Strategy Group.
-“The level of visibility and granularity that Pepperdata is delivering with its chargeback feature is incredibly valuable for organizations looking to integrate Hadoop into their standard business processes and put in place internal Hadoop as a service offerings.”
+Going forward, organizations need to be able to better manage these environments and measure and cost out a number of resources consumed,” said Nik Rouda, Senior Analyst at Enterprise Strategy Group.
+“The level of visibility and granularity that Pepperdata is delivering with its chargeback feature is incredibly valuable for organizations looking to integrate Hadoop into their standard business processes and put in place internal Hadoop as service offerings.”

 The Pepperdata engineering team has been working with Hadoop since its earliest days — when a few groups were exploring its use for research and building experimental projects.
 As more teams of developers realized its power, scale, and flexibility, it matured, and an ecosystem developed around it.
 Now, as Hadoop has entered a third phase, where businesses have started to run more workloads on the same cluster, they are realizing that out-of-the-box Hadoop doesn’t have the predictability and performance needed to support broad use by every business unit within an organization.